madskristensen/RegistryExplorer/README.md

 **Requires Visual Studio 2017.6 and newer**

 This extension provides a tool window for looking at the Visual Studio registry hive.
+It shows the registry from both the **UserRegistryRoot** and **ApplicationRegistryRoot** (_Config).

 ![Tool Window](art/window.png)